beyondstorage/specs/rfcs/60-network-error.md

 	- For non-temporary network, there's little need to handle them specially in code, but it may be good if they are labelled.
 However, it may be hard to distinguish between non-temporary network errors and user-side errors.
 	- An internal classification in temporary network errors is acceptable if there's a good idea.

 4. Usually there's only bipartite communication between the client and the storage service.
 However, there's a `fetch` operation.
 Usually the server fetches the resource, and if there's an error, it's a server-side error.
 But if the service doesn't support `fetch`, and we implement `fetch` in client code, e.g., `go-service-fs`, what's the error's type?
 In our abstraction, we treat it as server-side.
+Especially, it's not a network error, whose range is limited in the network availability problem between the client and the server.

 ### Examples of judging retryability